jingsting/rcos-status-updates/spring_2019/update3.md

 - Looked into using restful api to send updates from raspberry pi.
 - Tested sending get requests from raspberry pi.
+- Discussed with the software group on our five-step plan to the minimum viable product

 ## This Week's Plan